 FEEDBACK & COMMUNITY INVOLVEMENT

 Public consultations took place in Dorchester and Memramcook in February and March 2020.
-Citizens were strongly in favour of advocating for the complete removal of the causeway and replacing it with a bridge.
+Citizens were strongly in favour of advocating for the replacement of the Memramcook causeway with a bridge.
 The river would thus be allowed to return to its most natural state and with that, habitat recovery could begin.
 This option is most likely to result in the largest benefits to the river and its surrounding ecosystem.
 Learn more.

 Interested citizens who would like to offer feedback or be kept in the loop for future community discussions and follow-up on this project should contact Krysta Cowling at firstname.lastname@example.org.